Romanian Air Corps: Beginnings

-The first balloon unit of the Romanian Army was established in 1893 as part of the 1st Telegraph Company in the 1st Engineer Regiment, under the command of Lieutenant (Lt.)
+Following the use of a balloon in the military exercises of 1891 and 1892, the first balloon unit of the Romanian Army was established in 1893 as part of the 1st Telegraph Company in the 1st Engineer Regiment, under the command of Lieutenant (Lt.)
 Eugeniu Asachi.
-The balloon unit was equipped with a French spherical captive balloon, which was replaced with a German kite balloon in 1900.
+The balloon unit, called the Aerostation Section, was equipped with a French spherical captive balloon, which was replaced with a German kite balloon in 1903.
+The necessary hydrogen was purchased from Austria-Hungary until 1905 when the equipment needed for its the production and storage was purchased.
 In the beginning, the captive balloon was used for aerial surveillance in support of the artillery that defended the fortifications of Bucharest.
 Then, the balloon was used in the field training exercises from 1907-1911.
 The positive results encouraged the officials to acquire 3 more kite balloons and the necessary mobile devices to produce and store hydrogen, which was used to inflate the balloons, and to transport the equipment into operational theaters.

 On 20 November 1909, Cerchez & Co., the first aircraft company, the first aerodrome and the first flight school of Romania was founded at Chitila.
 The school, conducted by French flight instructors, had five hangars, bleachers for spectators and workshops where Farman airplanes were built under license.

 Also in November 1909, the Romanian Minister of War commissioned Aurel Vlaicu to build the A Vlaicu I airplane at the Bucharest Army Arsenal.
 The aircraft first flew on 17 June 1910.
 In September, during the fall military exercise, Vlaicu flew his airplane from Slatina to Piatra Olt carrying a message, Romania thus becoming one of the first countries to use airplanes for military purposes.
 The English historian, Michael J.H.
 Taylor noting: "In 1910 the Romanian military aviation was established, being one of the nations that adopted aviation for military purposes.
 The Romanian aviation participated, with great success, in the campaigns of the First World War."